Recent topics

 References

-In my career so far, I have served hundreds of research teams, individuals and business ventures.
+In my career so far, I have served more than a couple of hundred research teams, individuals and business ventures.
 Some of my long-term and more recent clients and employers are, or are affiliated with, the following institutions and companies:

 Latest blog posts